Kozova1/Parsec-Integration-With-RetroPie/README.md

 ![image 1](https://raw.githubusercontent.com/Kozova1/Parsec-Integration-With-RetroPie/master/server_id1.PNG)

-Then look at the top right corner in the promprt that pops up, and remember the number that's written there
+Then look at the top right corner in the prompt that pops up, and remember the number that's written there
 ![image 2](https://raw.githubusercontent.com/Kozova1/Parsec-Integration-With-RetroPie/master/server_id2.PNG)